dell/csm-docs/content/docs/csidriver/features/powermax.md

 Description: Code features for PowerMax Driver
 ---

-{{% pageinfo color="primary" %}} Linked Proxy mode for CSI reverse proxy is no longer actively maintained or supported.
-It will be deprecated in CSM 1.9 (Driver Version 2.9.0).
-It is highly recommended that you use stand alone mode going forward. {{% /pageinfo %}}

 ## Multi Unisphere Support

 Starting with v1.7, the CSI PowerMax driver can communicate with multiple Unisphere for PowerMax servers to manage multiple PowerMax arrays.